-I am thankful for all the support we’ve received from our great friends, members, and the farming community.
+We are so thankful for all the support we’ve received from our great friends, members, and the farming community.
 After 6 wonderful years leasing land in Dixon, MT County Rail is now on 10 acres of permanent land in Huson, just west of Missoula.
-This is traditional land of the Bitterroot Salish (Selis), Pend d’Oreille (Qlispe), Nez Perce (Nimiipuu), Coeur d’Alene (Skitswish), and other Kootenai bands including Ksanka and Ktunaxa peoples, and we actively acknowledge and work to make reparations for the rights that were and are violated in the process of our occupation of this ground.
+This is traditional land of the Bitterroot Salish (Selis), Pend d’Oreille (Qlispe), Nez Perce (Nimiipuu), Coeur d’Alene (Skitswish), Ksanka and Ktunaxa peoples, and we actively acknowledge and work to make reparations for the rights that were and are violated in the process of our occupation of this ground.

 If you’d like to visit, get in touch!
-County Rail is open to all visitors as long as we have some notice, and we have two AirBnB wall tents available for rental in the off season, if you’re into that kind of thing.
+County Rail is open to all visitors as long as we have some notice, and we will soon have a guest space for farm stays, if you’re into that kind of thing.

 – – – – – – – –

 Check out this short documentary about County Rail, with enormous gratitude and credit to Cassandra James and Carrie Laben – it’s from a few years ago so don’t be fooled by how different we/things look today.
-Coda, however, is just as handsome as he was when this was filmed.
+Coda, our original farm pup, left us in April, 2021.